reveurmichael/machine_learning/Readme.md

 #### Do we have extra-course work?
 -  Yes.
 A lot.
 - At least 10 hours of extra-course work each week is expected from you.
-    - 4 hours for course content & test preparation
+    - 4 hours for course content revision & test preparation
     - 6 hours for your project (6 is the bare minimum, you might want to shoot up to 20 or 30 towards the end of the trimester).

 #### What can I add as items to my CV after taking this course?